-What do you really need for a successful localization project apart from the right tools is the right translation team that can handle all the tasks, from the content creation to the localization process itself.
+What do you really need for a successful localization project besides the right tools, is the right translation team that can handle all the tasks, from the content creation to the localization process itself.

 However, finding your dream translation team is just the beginning.
-Remember that as a supervisor of the project, you can still do a few things that will make your translation project go even smoother.
+Remember that, as a supervisor of the project, you can still do a few things that will make your translation project go even smoother.
 What can you do to facilitate your translation team’s work?
-We have a few ideas.
+Well, we have a few ideas.
 Keep on reading!

 #1.
 Provide them with context

 When translating content, you want context.
-Otherwise, you can mess up a lot of things, including the basic layout of your website, for example.
+Otherwise, many things can end up getting messy, including the basic layout of your website, for example.

 This is why we, at Text United, have implemented many features that help clients clarify the context for people working on the localization of their content.

-For example, for websites, we developed an in-context website translation tool that enables users to translate the content from their website directly on the website by editing the individual strings.
+For example, for websites, we have developed an in-context website translation tool that enables users to translate the content from their website directly over the website layout by editing the individual strings.

 This helps all the people in the translation team to understand the context clearly, avoiding issues with quality checks and wasting time fixing errors.